 Study materials for the Prairie CCA exam are available through the Assiniboine Community College bookstore web site.

 What are the Performance Objectives?
-Is there a cost associated with them?

 The Performance Objectives are a complete list of questions that a candidate should be able to answer prior to attempting the CCA exam.
 There are a set of Performance Objectives for the Prairie exam and the International exam, as well.
 They are similar to the Prairie and International study guides in that they outline the important knowledge that an examinee needs to know, however, unlike the study guides, they do not provide the answers to each question.